biaslab/SAIF/README.md

 ```
 ~/LAIF$ jupyter notebook
 ```
-A browser window will open, and you can select the demo you wish to run.
+A browser window should open, and you can select the demo you wish to run.

 # License
 MIT License, Copyright (c) 2024 BIASlab http://biaslab.org